YUUU23/NotesFromMushrooms/README.md

 ## Install Frontend Extension (2)

-Inside `jupyterlab-ext` environment, to install the rerun extension using rerun with execution count, run
+Inside `jupyterlab-ext` environment, to install the rerun extension using rerun with execution count, run the following,

 ```
 cd ext